port-labs/port-docs/docs/platform-overview/port-components/formula-properties.md

 :::tip
 The top-level key in a single formula property is the name of the property.

-inside the formula property object you can specify the `title` to allow for a nice readable name
+Inside the Formula Property object you can specify the `title` to grant the property a more readable name.
 :::

-### User-defined property formula property
+### User-defined formula property

-This is a standard formula property created from a user-defined property available in the blueprint.
+This is a standard Formula Property created from a user-defined property available in the Blueprint.

-In the following example, we create a formula property called `changelog_filename` which attaches the value of the `version` property to the filename format `changelog-{{version}}.md`.
+In the following example, we create a Formula Property called `changelog_filename` which attaches the value of the `version` property to the filename format `changelog-{{version}}.md`.

 ```json showLineNumbers
 "changelog_filename": {